steve99808/Marlin-AK-Max/README.md

 Toolhead board since I later to switched it up to BL Touch in the future https://de.aliexpress.com/item/1005007804320392.html<br>
 Bambulab X1C Clone hotend from Aliexpress or Amazon <br>
 BL Touch https://biqu.equipment/de/collections/module-expansion-board/products/antclabs-bl-touch-v3-1-original-auto-leveling-sensor-premium-3d-kossel-printer-reprap-for-skr-v1-3-3d-printer-parts<br>
+If you're using a different adapter plate and leveling probe you might need to change the offset of certain probe in the Configuration.h file (NOZZLE_TO_PROBE_OFFSET Line 1516).

 Decided to switch the entire printhead out a Voron Stealthburner and a Clockwork 2 Extruder.
 Since it was all on a budget the CW2 is fitted for a Nema17 stepper motor.
 List of the STL files for my build: